SteveOv/debingest/README.md

   - if no `--period` specified, an estimate period will be found from eclipses
   - if `--plot-lc` the light-curve & primary epoch is plotted to a png
   - the magnitude data is phase-folded on the primary eclipse/period
-    - a 1024 bin interpolated phase-folded light-curve is derived from this
+    - a 1024 point interpolated phase-folded light-curve is derived from this
     - this is passed to a Machine-Learning model for system parameter estimation
     - if `--plot-fold` both folded light-curves are plotted to a png
   - any configured `polies` instructions are generated
-  - the `--trim-clip` ranges are applied - removing excess data from the LC
+  - the `--trim-mask` ranges are applied to exclude excess data from the LC
     - if `--plot-lc` a second "_trimmed" light-curve is plotted to a png
-  - the filtered & trimmed LC magnitude data is written to a JKTEBOP dat file
+  - the filtered & masked LC magnitude data is written to a JKTEBOP dat file
   - the estimated system parameters are used to write a JKTEBOP _task 3_ in file
     - any overrides from the fitting_params are applied
     - any polies generated above are appended